-Layered structure
+1. Layered structure

 The structure of the discovered minimal configuration is codified by links.
-The number of links N_1 saturates the upper bound for 15 points which means that each vertex is connected to each other.
-There are only two types of links, (i) with coordination number (order) equal to 4 and (ii) with coordination number equal to 6.
-Each point has identical vicinity shown in Fig. 8, it has 8 outgoing links of order 6 and 6 outgoing links of order 4.
-The latter links are marked with a thick red line and define the x, y and z axis (in both directions).
-They also introduce a notion of layers, which can be identified with the x-z planes.
-Each of the three layers contains 5 vertices and is enumerated by a discrete coordinate y = 0, 1, 2.
+The number of links N_1 saturates the upper bound for 15 points which means that each vertex is connected to the other.
+There are only two types of links: (i) with coordination number (order) equal to 4 and (ii) with coordination number equal to 6.
+Each point has identical vicinity shown in Fig. 8-8 outgoing links of order 6 and 6 outgoing links of order 4.
+The latter links are marked with a thick red line and define the x, y and z axis (in both